 A Study to Learn More About How Well Elinzanetant Works and How Safe it is Compared to Placebo for the Treatment of Hot Flashes Caused by Anti-cancer Therapy in Women With, or at High Risk for Developing Hormone-receptor Positive Breast Cancer (OASIS-4)

-A Double-blind, Randomized, Placebo-controlled Multicenter Study to Investigate Efficacy and Safety of Elinzanetant for the Treatment of Vasomotor Symptoms Induced by Adjuvant Endocrine Therapy, Over 52 Weeks and Optionally for Additional 2 Years in Women With Hormone-receptor Positive Breast Cancer:
+A Double-blind, Randomized, Placebo-controlled Multicenter Study to Investigate Efficacy and Safety of Elinzanetant for the Treatment of Vasomotor Symptoms Induced by Adjuvant Endocrine Therapy, Over 52 Weeks and Optionally for an Additional up to 3.5 Years in Women With Hormone-receptor Positive Breast Cancer:

 Researchers are looking for a better way to treat women with, or at high risk for developing hormone-receptor positive breast cancer, who have vasomotor symptoms (VMS), a condition of having hot flashes caused by anti-cancer therapy.